Spanish (SPN)

 SPN 202.
 Intermediate Spanish II.
 3 Credit Hours.

 Review and practice of basic grammatical structures.
 Emphasis on all four language skills.
 Introduction to selected Spanish readings.
-Classroom practice can be supplemented by taped material in Media Services, located in the library.

 Prerequisite: SPN 201 or two or three years of high school Spanish.